webplatform/docs-wpd/Architecture/index.md

 The structure of the wiki is broken down into technology, characteristic, and article name.
 For example, the URL for the <code>href</code> attribute in HTML is <code>[[HTML/Attributes/href|http://webplatform.org/docs/html/attributes/href]]</code>.

-Article names are case-sensitive (e/g/ <code>getAttribute</code>), but the proposal is to use lowercase names for the hierarchy (e.g. ''html'' instead of ''HTML'').
+Article names are case-sensitive (e.g. <code>getAttribute</code>), but the proposal is to use lowercase names for the hierarchy (e.g. ''html'' instead of ''HTML'').
 Alternately, we could use uppercase page titles, such as <code>[[HTML/Attributes/href|http://webplatform.org/docs/HTML/Attributes/href]]</code>, but this seems error-prone.

 ===Proposed Categories===
 * html